jianyangqt/gctb_doc/README.md

 ## Help

-If you have addtional problems, email futao.zhang@imb.uq.edu.au for help.
+If you have addtional problems, email j.zeng@imb.uq.edu.au for help.

 If we want to change the style of the web site, we need change the **template**, don't revise the builded web page directly.